This post may contain affiliate links. Please read my affiliate policy.

 To make this raspberry smoothie, you’ll just need a few simple ingredients—most of which you probably already have on hand or can easily find at your local grocery store.
 Each one plays a key role in creating a smoothie that’s creamy, naturally sweet, and full of feel-good nutrients.
 Here’s what you’ll need and why each ingredient matters:

-• Coconut milk: A rich and creamy base that adds healthy fats and a touch of tropical flavor.
+- Coconut milk: A rich and creamy base that adds healthy fats and a touch of tropical flavor.
 You can find the best coconut milk brands at most grocery stores, often in the canned section.
-You can also check out our blog on how to make coconut milk.
+You can also check out my how-to-guide and make coconut milk at home.

-• Fruit: Raspberries provide a tart, sweet punch of flavor and are loaded with antioxidants and fiber.
-The sweet cherries provide natural sweetness to cut down on the tartness of the raspberries.
-I like to use frozen fruit to naturally chill the smoothie and speed up the prep time.
+- Fruit: Raspberries provide a tart, sweet punch of flavor and are loaded with antioxidants and fiber.
+I like to use frozen fruit to naturally chill the smoothie and speed up the prep time, or you can prep ahead and make frozen meal prep smoothie packs.

-• Spinach: I try and add at least one vegetable into all my smoothies to increase fiber and nutrients.
+- Spinach: I try and add at least one vegetable into all my smoothies to increase fiber and nutrients.
 Spinach is a nutrient-dense leafy green that blends seamlessly into smoothies without overpowering the flavor.
-You can swap it for frozen cauliflower or add in 1/4 of a beet, if you prefer.
+Learn to freeze spinach to have it ready for smoothies anytime.

 How to Make a Raspberry Smoothie